tsaplan/CV/cv.md

 * GitHub: tsaplan

 ### `About`
 I have been working as QA more than 5 years.
 My goal is to learn everything new and exciting.
 I love to test and coffee.
-I can(love) spend a lot of time doing what interests me.
-My core strengths are in problem solving and fast learning.
+My core strengths are I like work, I am patient and sociable.
+In my works I made manual, mobile and automation testing, was Jira/Bitbucket administration, documentation writer.
+For automation testing I use AutoIt from desktop applicaion and Katalon Studio and Selenium Python from web small project.

 ### `Skills`
  __Programming lengauge__

- * Python
  * Pascal, Object Pascal
- * Delphi (5,6,7)+ Database,
+ * Delphi (5,6,7)+ Database
- * Java (basic),
+ * Java (basic)
- * JavaScript (basic).
+ * JavaScript (basic)
+ * Python (basic)

  __Testing tools__

- * AutoIt,
+ * AutoIt
- * Katalon Studio,
+ * Katalon Studio
  * Selenium Python
- * Badboy,
- * Bagzilla 2.20,
+ * Bagzilla 2.20
- * Jira.
+ * Jira

   __System__